St. Louis Public Schools: 1950s to present

 By the 1950s a number of new schools were built to ease overcrowding, and in the 1960s, more attention was given to meeting the challenges of urban schools, including racial equality, poverty, overcrowded classrooms, and deteriorating school buildings.
 The 1956 film A City Decides looked at efforts to desegregate schools in St. Louis, and was nominated for an Academy Award for Best Documentary Short.
 St. Louis Public Schools attained its peak enrollment of 115,543 students in 1967.
 The district enrolled 108,770 students in 1960 and 111,233 students in 1970.

 Since then, efforts have focused on programs such as magnet schools and the Voluntary Interdistrict Transfer Program which were initiated to provide students with the opportunity to attend racially mixed schools.
 Metro High School was created as a magnet school for racial integration in the 1970s.
 Metro High School is ranked as the 220th best public high school in the United States by U.S. News & World Report.

 In 2007 the state of Missouri took control of St. Louis Public Schools and stripped them of accreditation.
 This decision was made due to the poor standardized test scores, graduation rates, leadership, and mismanagement of money.
 In 2006 SLPS was $25 million in debt and had a graduation rate of approximately 55 percent.
 Almost 19 percent of students were dropping out and over half of students were scoring below grade level on standardized tests.
 As a result, the state appointed a board to run the district for 6 years.
 Over the next decade the district worked to increase test scores, graduation rates and attendance.
 As a result, St. Louis Public Schools regained accreditation in January 2017.
 The district had a 72 percent graduation rate, over $19 million surplus, and continually improving test scores.

+In April 2025, St. Louis Public Schools president Antionette "Toni" Cousins lost re-election to the St. Louis School Board.